SEND Information

-St. Wilfrid’s RC College values the achievement of students with special educational needs and disabilities (SEND) and encourages all students to reach their potential.
+St. Wilfrid’s RC College values the achievement of pupils with special educational needs and disabilities (SEND) and encourages all pupils to reach their potential.

 The child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they have a significantly greater difficulty in learning than the majority of others of the same age or they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post 16 institutions.